the-coder-dude/My-Travel-History/README.md

 # 🤔 Purpose

-Serve as a online travel book for people to share locations, photos and memories with others. 😍
+Serves as an online travel book for people to share locations, photos and memories with others. 😍

 # 🧐 Demo